Powerful. intuitive. engaging.

 Background

-Stemming from a personal frustration with my enormous music library of 311 playlists (and growing), my collection was becoming harder and harder to manage every week.
+Starting from a frustration with my enormous music library of +311 playlists, my collection was becoming harder and harder to manage.

 Unable to find a worthy solution, I sought my own.
 Conducting a survey, 61 listeners responded and confirmed I was not the only one.

-Analysis revealed a critical gap amounting to about 25% of the respondents were discerning users with large collections – they are active curators who share similar organizational struggles.
+Analysis revealed a critical gap amounting to about 25% of the respondents were discerning users with large collections.

 Project